krezek/SimpleCalculator/README.md

-# SimpleCAS
+# Simple Calculator With Formula Editor
-Simple Computer Algebra System
+Simple Calculator With Formula Editor